trioderegion/dnd5e-helpers/README.md

   - Failing a Death Saving Throw by 5 or more
   - Getting critically hit (customisable value)
   - Falling to 0hp
+  - Falling to 0hp from a Great Wound

 ### Great Wound Detection
-- Triggers on a reduction of 50% of a token/actor's health.
+- Triggers on a reduction of >50% of a token/actor's health.
 - Configurable Great Wound table to draw from.
 - This will ask for a Great Wound Roll, and will prompt the owner of the token to make a Con Save then roll on the table